lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     In the search script context, the sorting criteria becomes available as the `options.sortKeys` binding, which is an array of the [SortKey](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/SortKey.html) class instances.

-    The sorting information might not be provided in the request, or it could reference non-unique identifiers making sorting by them inconsistent and unreliable.
+    The sorting information might not be provided in a request, or it could reference non-unique identifiers making sorting by them inconsistent and unreliable.
 Therefore, if paging is requested, you should always do the last sorting by the object class unique identifier, its `_id` property; and accordingly, add the corresponding `SortKey` to the array.

     For example: